astrojoeg/ZTF-Check/README.md

 Note that this package makes use of some functions developed by [Zach Vanderbosch](https://github.com/zvanderbosch).

 This package is a fun side project and largely a work-in-progress.
-So, if anything does not work or you have any functionality requests, please correspond with me at jaguidry[at]bu.[dot].edu
+So, if anything does not work or you have any functionality requests, please correspond with me at jaguidry[at]bu[dot]edu.